Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Greater London Authority and are not the council.
 About us

 The London Assembly met for Mayor's Question Time on Thursday 26 February 2026, with the primary focus of the meeting being the consideration and approval of the Mayor of London's Final Draft Consolidated Budget for 2026-27.
-Following extensive debate and the tabling of multiple budget amendments by various political groups, the Assembly ultimately approved the Mayor's budget proposals without amendment.
+Despite several budget amendments proposed by various groups, all were defeated, and the Mayor's original budget was ultimately approved.

 Final Draft Consolidated Budget 2026-27

-The core business of the meeting was the Assembly's duty to consider and approve the Mayor of London's Final Draft Consolidated Budget for 2026-27.
-The Mayor presented his budget proposals, which included an increase to the consolidated council tax requirement.
-Assembly Members then debated the budget and put forward several formal budget amendments and budget-related motions.
+The main business of the meeting was the consideration of the Mayor of London's Final Draft Consolidated Budget for 2026-27.
+Assembly Members debated the budget proposals, and several formal budget amendments were put forward by different political groups.

 Mayor's Report

-The Assembly also noted the Mayor's Report, which covered the period from 1 January to 12 February 2026.
-This report detailed various activities and announcements made by the Mayor during that time, including initiatives related to housing, transport, environment, culture, and economy.
+The Assembly noted the Mayor's Report, which covered the period from 1 January to 12 February 2026.

 Questions to the Mayor